Rothamsted/knetmaps.js/docs/Features.md

-The new Network View for QTLNetMiner, called **KNETviewer**, uses cytoscapeJS and jQuery instead of the old Ondex Web Java applet for visualizing the network graphs.
+**KnetMaps** uses cytoscapeJS and jQuery instead of the old Ondex Web Java applet for visualizing the network graphs.
 It is now up and running on all QTLNetMiner instances using the following simple steps:

 1. Search the species-specific _knowledge network_ using any query terms (Use ? for example queries)
 2. Scroll down to the results (Gene View) and use check boxes to select one or more genes (do not click on a gene since this opens the old network viewer)
-3. Click on the ì_New Network Viewer_î button underneath of the table which will open the new Network Viewer in a new _pop-up_ window (Note: _allow pop-ups in your browser_).
+3. Click on the ‚Äú_New Network Viewer_‚Äù button underneath of the table which will open the new Network Viewer in a new _pop-up_ window (Note: _allow pop-ups in your browser_).

-_Note: If the ìNew Network Viewerî button is not visible, users should **empty the cache** in their web browser and reload (F5) the QTLNetMiner webpage._
+_Note: If the ‚ÄúNew Network Viewer‚Äù button is not visible, users should **empty the cache** in their web browser and reload (F5) the QTLNetMiner webpage._

 **1. Search...**